phonegap-build/docs-en/2.5.0/configuring/plugins.md

 # Plugins

-To extend the native functionality exposed by the PhoneGap native-app container, PhoneGap Build supports a white-listed selection of PhoneGap Plugins,
+To extend the native functionality exposed by the PhoneGap native-app container, PhoneGap Build supports a white-listed selection of PhoneGap Plugins.

-The list of all supported plugins is located on our
-  <a href="https://build.phonegap.com/plugins" target="_blank">plugins repository.</a>
+The list of all supported plugins is located on our <a href="https://build.phonegap.com/plugins" target="_blank">plugins repository.</a>

-Plugins need to implemented differently for each platform, and may not be supported across all PhoneGap platforms.
-If you're deploying across multiple platforms, be sure that the experience degrades gracefully for users who do not have the plugin available.
+Plugins need to be implemented differently for each platform, and may not be supported across all PhoneGap platforms.
+If you're deploying across multiple platforms, ensure that the experience degrades gracefully for users who do not have the plugin available.

-If you would like to contribute a plugin to PhoneGap Build, please see the relevant documentation.
+If you would like to contribute a plugin to PhoneGap Build, please see the [Contributing Plugins documentation](developer_contributing_plugins.md.html).

 ## Including a plugin in your project